 Cancellation of your insurance policy for non-payment is a situation that can have consequences for your next insurance premium.
 There are several ways to pay for insurance.
 Your insurer can automatically deduct your premium each month directly from your bank account or credit card.

-What happens if your premium payment does not go through?
-Unfortunately, whether this situation is circumstantial or repeated, it can have very serious consequences.
+What happens if your premium payment fails?
+Unfortunately, whether this situation is circumstantial or repeated, it can have very negative consequences.

 Cancellation of auto and home insurance